TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/dates.md

 - **18 June**: Notification of acceptance and invitation to authors of accepted submissions.
 Registration opens.

-- **18 June – 12 August**: Early Bird Registration.
+- **25 June – 12 August**: Early Bird Registration.
 At least one author per accepted submission must register and confirm participation.

 - **10 July**: Bursaries application deadline. (more information [here](/bursaries))

 - **2 August**: Revisions to abstracts to be completed by this date and (S)IG meeting room request deadline

 - **12 de agosto**: Inscription deadline for presenters (papers, posters, workshop, panels).
+At least one author per accepted submission must register and confirm participation.

 - **13 August – 20 Sept**: Late Registration.
-At least one author per accepted submission must register and confirm participation.

 - **7–11 October**: Pre-conference workshops and conference.